sric0880/modules-for-cocos2d-x/README.md

 		3. remote and local notification
 		4. open url and send email...
 	* AlertHelper: show alert dialog using interface provided by ios or android.
+	* LoadingDlg: an iOS custom loading dialog.
+	* ShaderSprite: very useful class for custom fragment shader.
+	* CocosUtil: all other helpful functions like load resources async or sync, audio manager, cocostudio helper and so on.
 5. ***pomeloRobot_console***
 	* auto pressure test tool for pomelo running in xcode console.
 Removed from this git, see [github](https://github.com/sric0880/pomeloRobot_console)
 6. ***tools***